 As a performer, Aidan has worked with a number of professional ensembles, including the Quincy Symphony Orchestra, the Space Coast Symphony Orchestra, River City Rhythm Drum & Bugle Corps, and the Maples Repertory Theatre.
 Aidan has earned recognition in several solo competitions: he placed second in the 2024 Missouri Day of Percussion Marimba Competition, third in the 2020 Mid-Missouri Percussive Arts Trophy, and was a two-time honorable mention recipient in the Southern Illinois Young Artist Association Instrumental Competition (2023 and 2024).
 He also won the 2023 Gold Medal Concerto Competition at Truman State University, performing Áskell Másson’s Konzertstück for snare drum with the Truman State University Symphony Orchestra.

 As an educator, Aidan has worked with percussion programs across Northwest Missouri and Central Florida.
 While serving as Director of Percussion at Kirksville High School (2023–24), the marching percussion ensemble placed in the top three at several indoor competitions, and the spring percussion ensemble received Superior ratings at the state large ensemble festival.
-His private students have gone on to win youth orchestra auditions, earn scholarships to college music programs, and receive Superior ratings at state solo and ensemble festivals.
+In his work with Lake Brantley High School and DeLand High School he has produced several percussion showcases, and helped the bands to achieve Superior ratings at marching and concert Music Performance Assessments.
+His private students have gone on to win all-county percussion positions, youth orchestra auditions, earn scholarships to college music programs, march with Drum Corps International groups, and receive Superior ratings at state solo and ensemble festivals.